 Kids grow fast

 Younger kids will typically outgrow their shoes before they wear them out.
 If you have multiple kids, think about buying a better pair of shoes that can be handed down.
-If you have one kid or maybe two who have different gender preferences or were born in different seasons, take a look at your local Facebook Marketplace or other used gear hub.
+If you have one kid or maybe two who have different gender preferences or were born in different seasons, take a look at your local Facebook Marketplace or another used gear hub, we love Outdoor Gear Exchange.
 Unlike tennis shoes, hiking boots are worn mostly on dirt, mud, and rocks so the grip doesn’t wear out quite as fast.